Ayoubuvin1/print-button/README.md

 # print-button
-this html code is a simple print button,
+this html code is a simple print button, you can customize it if you want